eldigo/ha-sqllite-2-influxdb/README.md

 # SQLite to InfluxDB Script

-This script transfers data from a SQLite Home Assistant database to InfluxDB.
+This script transfers data from a SQLite Home Assistantdatabase to InfluxDB.
 Follow the steps below to set up the environment and run the script.

 ## Prerequisites